 Now, your email address will forward all incoming messages to the address you have set.
-From here, you can either click the “Go Back” link, go directly to cPanel or simply close the browser window if you choose.
+From here, you can either click the “Go Back” link, go directly to cPanel or close the browser window if you choose.

 Never Miss Important Email Messages

 Being able to set up email forwarders is convenient in a myriad of situations.
 Whether you’re consolidating several email accounts to send messages to one or simply hiding your private address from the public on your blog, setting up an email alias of sorts through forwarding is useful.

 Author: Chris Racicot